louisbichard/notes/Revision/Cryptography/exam-questions.md

 ####Explain how the signature is verified

 ####What are collisions for a hash function

+####How do collisions affect the security of a hash function

+####A digital signature contains, amongst other things a digital signature.

 ####Explain the notion of weak collision resistance for a hash function.
 Explain why this property is required for hash functions used in digital signatures